ktonon/two-medium-model/README.md

 1. **Extreme compression forces protons + electrons into neutrons** (charge conserved).
 2. **Neutrons dissolve into high-frequency LCM waves** in cores where the standing-wave structure cannot survive.

-The resulting radiation escapes outward, where—under suitable compression gradients—it can contribute to **new matter creation** via wave breaking.
+The resulting radiation escapes outward, where—under suitable compression gradients—it can contribute to **new matter creation** via wave collapse.

 In this picture, **AGN function as matter recyclers**: their outer regions can create new standing waves, while their inner cores dismantle old ones, maintaining balance in an infinite, ongoing universe.

 ### 4.3 Quasars as Newly Formed Matter in the Two-Medium Model

 In 2MM, regions of extremely high LCM compression can both **destroy** matter (deep in AGN cores) and **create** new matter (where high-frequency LCM waves break).
-If neutron destruction releases intense bursts of high-frequency radiation, then wherever that radiation encounters a *local increase* in LCM density, wave breaking can occur and new standing waves—electrons, protons, and sometimes neutrons—can form.
+If neutron destruction releases intense bursts of high-frequency radiation, then wherever that radiation encounters a *local increase* in LCM density, wave collapse can occur and new standing waves—electrons, protons, and sometimes neutrons—can form.

 The most natural astrophysical site for this is the **base of AGN jets**.
 Magnetic pinching, gravitational focusing, and collimation all produce a temporary compression bottleneck.
-As outgoing radiation from the AGN core passes through this region, it blueshifts into a denser LCM environment where wave-breaking thresholds can be exceeded.
+As outgoing radiation from the AGN core passes through this region, it blueshifts into a denser LCM environment where wave collapse thresholds can be exceeded.
 This converts part of the outgoing energy into compact packets of newly formed matter.

 In the 2MM framework, these compact, high-energy newborn structures correspond observationally to **quasars**.
 Their high redshift follows naturally: quasars originate in unusually steep LCM compression gradients, so the light they emit must climb out of a deeper “compression well” than light from their parent galaxy.
 As they travel outward along the jet into regions of lower compression, their internal standing-wave modes relax, and their observed redshift gradually decreases—an effect long noted in quasar–AGN associations.